pauby/raedrizk-workshops/exercises/ansible_windows/8-chocolatey/README.md

 The last playbook did not explicitly define and set a value for `state`, so the default value `present` was used as the set value to the state parameter to install packages, however we installed older versions of packages on purpose, so now we want to update those packages.

-In Visual studio code, create a new file under the `chocolatey` folder with the name `update_packages.yml`.
-In this playbook we will create a play that uses the `windows_chocolatey` module with `latest` passed in as a value to the `state` parameter.
-Since we want to update all the packages previously installed by chocolatey, no specific package name will be provided to the `name` parameter, instead the value `all` will be used.
+In Visual Studio Code, create a new file under the `chocolatey` folder with the name `update_packages.yml`.
+In this playbook we will create a play that uses the `win_chocolatey` module with `latest` passed in as a value to the `state` parameter.
+Since we want to update all the packages previously installed by Chocolatey, no specific package name will be provided to the `name` parameter, instead the value `all` will be used.

 > **Tip**
 >